-5G technologies are predicted to provide groundbreaking accessibility for wireless network users globally.
+5G wireless technologies are predicted to provide groundbreaking accessibility for wireless network users globally.
 But with this lofty goal, comes many practical challenges.
 For instance, network providers are seeing an increased need for small cells to be installed in close proximity in urban environments to provide coverage to small and densely trafficked areas, especially those with high-throughput demands.
 With the help of three types of Multi-Input Multi-Output (MIMO) architectures, system engineers are striving to overcome these challenges.
-Conversely, no network architecture is one-size-fits all, 5G technology services may end up relying on a blend of diverse network architectures, each favoring distinct combinations of technology.

 Smalls Cells are reduced size, range, and infrastructure base stations, that are the first evolutionary step toward extremely dense populated wireless service stations.
 There are two main types of Small Cells; Hardwired Small Cells and Mesh Network Small Cells.